Atheer83/Implementation/README.md

 ### Check the Web App:
 [Live Demo](http://ec2-18-191-67-216.us-east-2.compute.amazonaws.com/).
+## How The Web App Work
+>After running the web app by press this [Live Demo](http://ec2-18-191-67-216.us-east-2.compute.amazonaws.com/) or running it locally [Running Locally](#running-locally)
+#### Rebuild Database
+- By pressing button "Rebuild Database" on the top right, the seed data will add (3 Clients, 4 Product Areas) and you can press this button any time you need to reset database
+#### Adding New Feature Requsted
+- By adding new feature if priority exist in a feature to same client, all series features priority will change and reorderd
+#### Updating Feature
+- When change priority for a feature, if new priority exist in a feature to same client, all series features priority will change and reorderd
+- When change client for a feature, if priority for new client exist in a feature to same new client, all series features priority will change and reorderd
+#### Deleting Feature, Client and Product Area
+- You can delete any feature, client and product area, but can't delete client and product area if there is a feature assigned to them
 ## Tech Stack:
 - **OS**: Ubuntu 18.04.
 - **Server Side Scripting**: Python  3.6.